kguralpdx/web-scraping-challenge/README.md

     * [app.py](Missions_to_Mars/) - this is the *Flask* API
     * [scrape_mars.py](Missions_to_Mars/) - this is the *PyMongo* script that does the scraping

-    * [mars_facts_table]((Missions_to_Mars/mars_facts_table.html) - this file is the Mars Facts table created in *Jupyter Notebook* and saved as an HTML file.
+    * [mars_facts_table](Missions_to_Mars/mars_facts_table.html) - this file is the Mars Facts table created in *Jupyter Notebook* and saved as an HTML file.
 This is not needed to run this project.
 It's more of a troubleshooting file when I had issues trying to get the Mars Facts table to display on the website.
 This information is also saved to a variable and that's how it's used when running this project.

 ## Requirements

 1. *MongoDB* **must** be running.
 If it's installed locally, you need to run `mongod` from a terminal and leave that up and running in the background.
 Then open another terminal and run `mongo`.
 If you have *MongoDB* running as a service, you just need to open a terminal and run `mongo`.

 2. For *Splinter* to work, you need to have the correct version of the *Chromedriver* downloaded and accessible.
 This must be the version that matches your current version of Chrome.
-Instructions on how to find your current version of *Chrome* as well as how/where to install the *Chromedriver* can be found at the end of this file in the **How-To Install Chromedriver** section, or [here](#how-to install chromedriver).
+Instructions on how to find your current version of *Chrome* as well as how/where to install the *Chromedriver* can be found at the end of this file in the **How-To Install Chromedriver** section, or [here](#how-to).

 3. After the *Chromedriveer* has been installed, you will need to modify the `executable-path` in the *scrape_mars.py* file to point to where you put the *chromedriver.exe* file.
     ![Images/executable_path.png](Images/executable_path.PNG)

 4. If you run the *Jupyter Notebook*, you will also need to modify the `executable-path` in there as well.
 There are 2 cells that will need to be updated (one in the *JPL Mars Space Images - Feature Image* section and one in the *Mars Hemispheres* section).

+Once the requirements are set, run `python app.py` from a Python terminal in the same folder as that file, click the URL to launch the webpage, and then click the *Scrape New Data* button to start scraping.

-## Web Development
+## Development and Analysis

-In order to create this website, I started with the home page, or landing page.
-Just added the image and text.
-Started looking into navigation and sidebar but that was becoming time consuming so moved on.
+I started with the *Jupyter Notebook* so I could begin scripting my scrapes and to figure out how to navigate to the information I was looking for.
+The first data I needed was from [NASA Mars News Site](https://mars.nasa.gov/news/).
+I used *BeautifulSoup* to

 Next I created the *Data* page.
 I knew that was going to require something outside the HTML/CSS whelm so wanted to get that taken care of.
 I used *Pandas* to generate an HTML table from a dataframe.
 That worked pretty well.
 I then created the page with some help from the [Layoutit!](https://layoutit.com/build) website to get the table structure.
 It took a little bit of tweaking but was pretty helpful.